One day in Dubrovnik: Old Town, Game of Thrones and Boats.

 The international Dubrovnik Airport is also referred to as Čilipi Airport, is located approximately 15.5 km (9.5 mi) from Dubrovnik city centre, near Čilipi.

-There are a few budget airlines that fly to Dubrovnik I would use EasyJet is I was flying from the UK.
+There are a few budget airlines that fly to Dubrovnik.
+The second time I visited Dubrovnik I flew with EasyJet from Gatwick in London.
 At the moment you can only fly into Dubronvnik from European countries so if you are flying from USA or Asia then I would recommend flying into London or Amsterdam and getting a budget flight.

 When is the best time to visit Dubrovnik